 AFRS BC 2006y Introduction to the African Diaspora: An interdisciplinary and thematic approach to the African diaspora in the Americas: its motivations, dimensions, consequences, and the importance and stakes of its study.
 Beginning with the contacts between Africans and the Portuguese in the 15th century, this class will open up diverse paths of inquiry as students attempt to answer questions, clear up misconceptions, and challenge assumptions about the presence of Africans in the New World.

 - 3 points.

 Each student will take a course on Harlem, chosen in consultation with her advisor, from among the offerings at Barnard or Columbia.

 Each student will, with the approval of her advisor, select five electives.
 Of these five, one must be on Africa and one must concern issues of gender.

 VI.
 Senior Seminar:

 Students will complete a one-semester program of interdisciplinary research in preparation of a senior essay.

 Although the college requires students to declare the minor formally after they have completed course work for the minor, the Africana Studies Program strongly encourages students to meet with the Africana Studies Chair (or the minor advisor) to plan a course of study and fill out an "intent to minor" form.

 The Africana minor consists of five courses to be distributed as follows:

-1. AFRS BC 2004x Introduction to Africana Studies
+1. AFRS BC 2004x Introduction to African Studies

 2. AFRS BC 2006y Introduction to the African Diaspora